BradleyA/Search-docker-registry-v2-script.1.0/.github/ISSUE_TEMPLATE/incident-report.md

         ->

 **Screenshots:**
-If applicable, add screenshots to help explain your incident.
+If applicable, add screenshots to help explain your incident:

     ->